AllieDavis99/CTF/mini-ject-Writeup.md

 ```

 We see that the 'posts' table has a 'private' variable that should hide certain posts.
 We want to un-hide those posts.

-We'll need to use an SQL injection to bypass the check that a post is private.
+We'll need to use an SQL injection to bypass the check for whether or not a post is private.

 It seems like the SQL SELECT statement being used only looks at whether a post is private and whether a post contains the string entered by the user.

 So the statement will take the form of either:

 ```